 This indication allows for both identifying the service provider that is vouching for the call as well as a clear indication of what information the service provider is attesting to.

-In the SHAKEN framework we will use the for attestation in the following scenarios:
+In the SHAKEN framework we will use the Attestation Indicator for attestation in the following scenarios:

 A. Full Attestation: The signing provider: